zalando/skipper/docs/reference/filters.md

 histogram_quantile(0.5, sum(rate(skipper_custom_duration_seconds_bucket{key="apiUsageMonitoring.custom.my-app.orders-api.POST.foo/orders.*.*.latency"}[60s])) by (le, key))
 ```

-NOTE: Non configured paths will be tracked with `<unknown>` application ID, API ID
+NOTE: Non configured paths will be tracked with `{unknown}` application ID, API ID
 and path template.

 However, if all `application_id`s of your configuration refer to the same application,